ZeframLou/foundry-docgen/README.md

 npx foundry-docgen --in ~/Documents/foundry-project/out --out ./documentations
 ```

+Use `npx foundry-docgen help` to see all options.

 ## Known issues

 - Running `npx foundry-docgen` for complex projects can trigger the error `Error: Circular dependency detected: aliased imports not supported`.